judka-uriel/uriel-book/uriel_en.md

 this number.

 There existed other opinions about the precise number of commandments.
-A century and a half before Rabbi Simlai, the tanna ben Azzai proposed the number 300.
+A century and a half before Rabbi Simlai, the tanna Ben Azzai proposed the number 300.
 Later, Ibn Ezra suggested that there were over a thousand commandments in total, but fewer than 300 remained applicable at that time.